 “So,” the kettle said, “his firing will prevent you from being harmed anymore.”

 Allen looked at the kettle, its shiny surface studded with the dull reflections of his kitchen’s incandescent lighting.
-The lamp was right above that part of kitchen counter, leaving the kettle almost spotlighted, without a shadow.
-Its screen looked brighter than the ceiling light, reflecting a video of a windblown field in the linoleum countertop.
+One lamp was right above that part of kitchen counter, leaving the kettle spotlighted, bathing in light but leaving no shadow.
+The little display reflected a windblown flower field in the stained linoleum countertop.
 At once, Allen felt a strange, sickly sense of relief.

 “I guess, well, I guess you’re not wrong.”